nitianabhigyan/Writeups/Anthem writeup.md

 # Anthem
+This writeup is more geared towards guiding a reader on how to approach this problem ( or at least the way i did), rather than just telling you the flags!
 ## IP address
-10.10.36.112
+10.10.36.112<br>
+<b>NOTE</b>: The challenge description clearly states:
-NOTE: "In this room, you don't need to brute force any login page.
+> "In this room, you don't need to brute force any login page.
 Just your preferred browser and Remote Desktop."
 ## Scans
 ### NMAP
 #### Command used